Jobs vs. Internships vs. Careers: What’s the Difference?

 • Use of binary-enforcing gendered language

-• Themes of recurring issues in job reviews (e.g. lack of support, rigid environment)
+• Themes of recurring issues in job reviews on third-party websites like Glassdoor (e.g. lack of support, rigid environment)

 Avoiding Job Scams

-Job scams are becoming increasingly common, and increasingly complex.
-See this article for helpful tips and tricks on how to avoid job scams.
+Job scams are becoming increasingly common and increasingly complex.
+See this article for helpful tips on how to avoid job scams.

 How to Look: Stay Organized!

 It’s important to create a plan for finding employment.
-Without knowing the types of positions or even the kinds of organizations which interest you, looking for a job can be overwhelming and very difficult.
+Without knowing the types of positions or even the kinds of organizations which interest you, looking for a job can be overwhelming.

-There is no “one size fits all” job search; you need to focus your efforts on the methods that will work for you and your career area.
-A career counselor can help you to develop a plan and strategies that will work for your situation.
+There is no universal approach to job searching.
+You need to focus your efforts on the methods that will work for you and your career area.
+A career coach can help you to develop a plan and strategies that will work for your situation.
 Visit Handshake to schedule an appointment.

 Job Organization Tool: Huntr